pivotal/blog/content/post/docker-gpdb.md

 # Set environment variables for Docker
 eval $(docker-machine env gpdb)
 ```
 We now have a running virtual machine and have properly set our environment variables for Docker.
-We can finally begin worth directly with Docker!

 ### Step 3: Build and run the Docker image
-We are going to build the Docker image, which is used to run a Docker container.
-Using the Dockerfile in Zaksoup's repo, we will construct the image, in which GPDB is already compiled.
-We will also install the submodules beforehand.
+Using the Dockerfile in Zaksoup's repo, we will construct the image.
+Note that when we build the image, GPDB will compile and install.
+We will also install several submodules beforehand.
 The "docker build" step may take awhile.
-> Note: In the current version, you will need to add "RUN yum -y install wget" to /docker/base/Dockerfile
+> Note: In the current version, you will need to add "RUN yum -y install wget" to /docker/base/Dockerfile.
+Also, you may need to be connected to ethernet.
 ```
 # Update submodules and build image
 git submodule update --init --recursive